argoproj/argo-workflows/docs/cron-workflows.md

     |            | 2        | 2020-11-02 02:01:00 -0800 PST |
     |            | 3        | 2020-11-03 02:01:00 -0800 PST |

-### Stopping a `CronWorkflow`
+### Automatically Stopping a `CronWorkflow`

 > v3.6 and after

-You can stop the execution of new workflows from a `CronWorkflow` based on the number of previous successes or failures.
-The spec field `stopStrategy` accepts a `condition` which is an [expression](variables.md#expression) that stops triggering new workflows when it evaluates to true.

-Keywords allowed for stopping conditions are `failed` and `succeeded`:

-- `failed` - counts how many times the child workflows failed
-- `succeeded` - counts how many times the child workflows succeeded
+You can configure a `CronWorkflow` to automatically stop based on an [expression](variables.md#expression) with `stopStrategy.condition`.

+You can use the variables `failed` and `succeeded`.

-For example, if you want a workflow to be executed only once you can define the spec as:
+For example, if you want to stop scheduling new workflows after a successful child `Workflow`, you can define the spec as:

 ```yaml
 stopStrategy: